SpaceX launches 3rd crew with recycled rocket and capsule

 “From now on, I’ll see you on a screen!” tweeted Pesquet’s partner, Anne Mottet.

+Visibly weary, Musk later said he doesn't sleep the night before a crew launch and this one was no exception.

+“It gets a little bit easier, but still pretty intense, I have to say," said Musk, who started his space company in 2002.

-NASA limited the number of launch guests because of COVID-19, but SpaceX’s next private passengers made the cut.
+NASA limited the number of launch guests because of COVID-19, but passengers for SpaceX’s first privately purchased flight made the cut.
 Tech billionaire Jared Isaacman, who’s bought a three-day flight, watched the Falcon soar with the three people who will accompany him.
 Their capsule is still at the space station and due back on Earth with four astronauts next Wednesday.
 It will be refurbished in time for a September liftoff.
+Another crew flight for NASA will follow in October.

 For Friday’s automated flight, SpaceX replaced some valves and thermal shielding, and installed new parachutes on the capsule, named Endeavour after NASA’s retired space shuttle.
 Otherwise, the spacecraft is the same vehicle that flew before.